Polyarthralgia (pain in more than four joints) | Medical Council of Canada

 Given a patient with joint pain, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

-3. impact on function;
+3. assessment of the impact of the condition on the patient’s function;

-2. list and interpret critical investigations, including
+2. list critical investigations and interpret the results of the investigations, including

 3. construct an effective management plan, including

-1. immediate treatment of urgent conditions (e.g., polymyalgia rheumatica);
+1. immediate treatment of urgent conditions (e.g., polymyalgia rheumatica),

-2. immediate symptomatic and supportive treatment (e.g., anti-inflammatories);
+2. immediate symptomatic and supportive treatment (e.g., anti-inflammatories),

 4. counselling regarding appropriate return to activities.